Blog Post

 You can even set plugins to upgrade automatically (be careful though as updates can sometimes conflict – be sure to always have a backup).

-Be that as it may, I cannot see any mention of Opengraph generation, so you may need a plugin like YOAST SEO as well.
+Be that as it may, we cannot see any mention of OpenGraph generation, so you may need a plugin like YOAST SEO as well.

 WordPress.com eCommerce Plan